 In September 1882 a landslide occurred at the north end of the town, burying 151 people.
 The Assembly Rooms and also the Naina Devi Temple were destroyed in the disaster.
 A recreation space called ‘The Flats’ was later designed on the location and a brand new temple was erected.
 To prevent additional disasters, storm water drains were constructed and building bylaws were made stricter.
-In the latter 1/2 the 19th century variety of “European” schools for boys and women were founded in Nainital.
+In the latter half of the 19th century variety of “European” schools for boys and girls were founded in Nainital.

 At the entry point we had to leave our rented vehicle.
 Outside vehicle was not allowed inside Nainital town.
 We stayed there at Hotel Pratap Regency.
 This hotel was very well located close to the main bus stand.
 The hotel was on a highland beside the lake and because of its location, you could get unrestricted view of the Naini Lake from its long terrace.
 Rooms were of good size and comfortable with clean attached bath.
 The hotel staffs were friendly and provided good service.
 The only issue, if you had knee problem, you had to climb up steep stairs to reach the hotel from the road, but that was a common problem of any hill station.
 Hotel staff helped us to carry our heavy luggage to 2nd floor, as there was no lift.
 This hotel had a nice view of lake.
 Room was good and colors on the wall were awesome.
 Our room had a circular bed.
 There was twenty four hour hot running water in toilet and additionally had a shower tub.
 Room service was also nice.
 The day we reached Nainital it was little bit cold.
 So, we ordered Tea and Pokodas.
 They were really tasty.
 I would also recommend this hotel to everyone.

 After checked in we freshen up ourselves and went for a walk on Mall Road.
 The Mall was a most popular name in Nainital city.
 A busiest road in day time, The Mall runs side by side of the Nainital Lake.
-Britishers constructed The Mall Road which passed through the center of Nainital and connects two main ends of Nainital city, Mallital and Tallita.
+Britishers constructed The Mall Road which passed through the center of Nainital and connects two main ends of Nainital city, Mallital and Tallital.
 In spite formally renamed as Govind Ballabh Pant Marg, the Mall road still locally known as and famous by its previous name.
 Tourists and locals liked to walk on the Mall to enjoy the beauty of Naini Lake mostly in the evening.